jina-ai/examples/faiss-search/README.md

 - recall@100: 0.74

 Using more complex inverted indices and encoders (different `index_key`) should lead to better results.
 Using `index_key: 'Flat'` gives a recall equal to 1 because it is the exhaustive search mode for FAISS.
-Check https://github.com/facebookresearch/faiss/wiki/Faiss-indexes for a list of the supported keys and options.
+To learn more about the range of supported keys and options, be sure to visit [FAISS indexes](https://github.com/facebookresearch/faiss/wiki/Faiss-indexes).

 ## Wrap up

-In this example we have seen how to use FaissIndexer to use FAISS as a vector database.
+In this example we have seen how to use `FaissIndexer` to use FAISS as a vector database.
 We also have seen how to use a pod inside a docker container inside our index and query flows.

 **Enjoy Coding with Jina!**

 ## Next Steps

+Going forward, try:

-- Try different kind of inverted indices and options from FAISS.
+- different kinds of inverted indices and options from FAISS.
-- Try other indexers or rankers.
+- other indexers or rankers.
-- Try indexing larger datasets.
+- indexing larger datasets.

-- Play around with different evaluation metrics.
+Finally, play around with different evaluation metrics.

 ## Documentation